ecrane314/ce-demo/datastream/README.md

     --database-version=MYSQL_8_0 \
     --root-password password123
 ```

+Once the instance is live.
+Continue with the steps below OR run them all at once with the script `bash readme-setup.sh`.

 ## Create Bucket
 Create a bucket and have it post creation notifications to the topic, once it's created.